Azure/secrets-store-csi-driver-provider-azure/README.md

 Here are the steps that you can follow to test the Azure Key Vault Azure Provider.

-1. add your secrets to a `secrets.env` file at the application `root` directory.
+1. Add your secrets to a `secrets.env` file at the application `root` directory.

     💡 The third Key Vault object information is the same as the first  object.
 Only, the 3rd object will also include an `objectAlias`.
     ```bash